kochcj1/daily-liturgy/README.md

 Unfortunately, as the app neared completion, those responsible for managing The Daily Liturgy Podcast did not feel that they had the time to manage the app once it was released.
 As a result, this app has not yet been published to the App Store.

+A SwiftUI-based version of this app can be found [here](https://github.com/kochcj1/daily-liturgy-swiftui).

 ## Demo

 https://user-images.githubusercontent.com/20493743/166129914-e1ef5238-2f1f-42be-8cc0-b1d9c97b8db7.mp4